Menu

 • A knowledge organiser is used at the start of a new module and contains a key to the knowledge we want our children to remember.

-• We use the purple mash scheme and knowledge progression create a strong program of enquiry-based learning (linked to the historical association) through our lessons to secure the disciplinary concepts needed in computing
+• We use the purple mash scheme and knowledge progression create a strong program of enquiry-based learning through our lessons to secure the disciplinary concepts needed in computing

 • Thinking tasks offer challenge and an opportunity to apply learning.